Cen-Tex Pest Control — licensed pest control company in Waco, Texas

 Their licensed service areas include pest control, and termite treatment.

-Cen-Tex Pest Control maintains a strong 4.9-star rating on Google based on 146 customer reviews, placing them among the highest-rated pest control providers in the Waco area.
+Cen-Tex Pest Control maintains a strong 4.9-star rating based on 100+ customer reviews, placing them among the highest-rated pest control providers in the Waco area.

 Licensed for 2 service categories under TPCL #680909